Hospitality and Tourism Management - M.S.

 In consultation with an advisor, students select 60000-level supporting courses from the College of Business Administration in one focus area, which may include marketing, financial management or human resource management.

-These credits of coursework to be based on student’s professional goals and with advisor approval.
+Focus area coursework are to be based on student’s professional goals and approved by advisor.